jni/affinder/.napari/DESCRIPTION.md

 ![The moving image is transformed once three points are added](https://i.imgur.com/NTne9fj.png)

-From there, you can continue iteratively adding sets of three points until you are happy with the alignment.
+From there, you can continue iteratively adding points until you are happy with the alignment.
+Affinder will switch focus between reference and moving image with each point.

 Click Finish to exit affinder.

 <a name="models"></a>
 ## Transformation Models